Mission-driven change

 Through coordination, learning, and integration across sectors, we can achieve a common goal: the many small steps will come together to form one giant leap

-A wild world is crashing down on us
+is pouring down on us

 At INVI, we have experience using missions to solve complex societal problems by setting ambitious yet tangible goals that are worth striving for.
 Just as the moon landing in the 1960s brought together forces across society for a large-scale mission, missions today can be used to tackle some of the most intractable societal problems: youth disengagement, the technological disruption of AI, and the green transition.